 Folks have used all kinds of names for our most important step.
 The state of Tennessee recognizes it as the "Lincoln County Process.”
 Most tend to call it “charcoal mellowing.”
 But down in Lynchburg, there’s another name for it.
 “The Extra Blessing.”
 It’s an old-time process Jack insisted on and one that has been in continuous use by the Jack Daniel Distillery ever since.

 Once distilled to 140-proof, we send our clear, un-aged whiskey on a painstaking journey.
 Drop by drop, it crawls through our handcrafted charcoal at a pace dictated by gravity and nothing else.
-The trip takes 3-5 days to complete and once it’s done, the whiskey is transformed.
-Might even say blessed.
+The trip takes 3-5 days to complete and, once it’s done, the whiskey is transformed.
+One might even say blessed.

 It’s this extra step that imparts the distinctive smoothness folks expect from Jack Daniel’s.
 And part of what makes our whiskey what it is—a Tennessee Whiskey and not a bourbon.